eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 - Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) and configure it to start on login, but not to open the Docker Dashboard on start.
 It should default to use the WSL 2 based engine.
+- Configure Docker Desktop to download patches automatically.
+Applying them may be a manual step.
 - Your node needs to run after Windows reboot for 24/7 uptime.
 Docker Desktop only starts well with a logged-in user.
 To solve this, use [Windows ARSO](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/component-updates/winlogon-automatic-restart-sign-on--arso-).
   - Start group policy editor, find "Computer Configuration > Administrative Templates > Windows Components > Windows sign in Options"